MindInstall/Polaris/README.md

 2. You should have npm/yarn, Node.js installed on your system.
 3. Run `yarn install` / `npm install` to install all the required dependencies.
 4. Run `node app` to start the server.
-5. Run `npm start` on another terminal for the UI.
-6. You can now browse over to `http://localhost:3000` to see the apllication running.
+5. You can now browse over to `http://localhost:3000` to see the apllication running.